 My name is Kellyn Pot’Vin and I am an Oracle ACE Director and Database Administrator in Oracle, SQL Server and MySQL.
+I live in Westminster, CO with my partner Tim and my wonderful, three kids, Sam, Cait and Josh.
 I specialize in environment optimization tuning and creating systems that are robust and enterprise level.
 I work almost exclusively on mult-TB size databases, including Exadata and databases with driven performance involving solid state disk solutions, advocating logical tuning of code and design before hardware solutions.
 This choice of educating customers on how hardware will only mask a performance issue for limited amount of time before explanations of the performance issue are again demanded by the business has been the cornerstone of my success.

 I am on the board of directors for Rocky Mountain Oracle User Groups, (RMOUG) serving as the Director for Training Days Conference.
 I am heavily involved in their goal of integrating into the social media circuit that is so much a part of all user groups and conferences today.
 I am also focused on WIT, (Women in Technology) programs, as I feel that women aren’t involved in STEM careers as much as we should be.
 I am always open for any suggestions or ideas on how I can help RMOUG be more successful for both its members and the experts who wish to participate with this fantastic users group.
-Please feel free to email me with any questions or suggestions about this site or RMOUG, I will be happy to help.
+Please feel free to email me with any questions or suggestions about this site, Women in Technology or RMOUG, I will be happy to help.

 All database environments are unique and any recommended technical features should be tested thoroughly before ever implementing into a production database environment.